 In all cases, in addition to the purposes and legal bases, we consider the amount, nature and sensitivity of the personal data, as well as the potential risk of harm from unauthorized use or disclosure of your personal data.

 Your personal data may be transferred to and stored in countries outside of the jurisdiction you are in where we and our third-party service providers have operations, including the United States.
-In the event of such a transfer, we ensure that: (i) the personal data is transferred to countries recognised as offering an equivalent level of protection; or (ii) the transfer is made pursuant to appropriate safeguards, such as standard data protection clauses adopted by the European Commission.
+In the event of such a transfer, we ensure that: (i) the personal data is transferred to countries recognized as offering an equivalent level of protection; or (ii) the transfer is made pursuant to appropriate safeguards, such as standard data protection clauses adopted by the European Commission.
 If you wish to enquire further about these safeguards used, please contact us using the details set out at the end of this European Privacy Notice.

 You have the right to make the following requests with respect to the personal data that we hold: